fecgov/fecfile-web-app/front-end/cypress/README.md

 There are a number of environment variables that are required by the CircleCI E2E job.
 These are currently set within the CircleCI fecfile-web-app project and include:

-E2E_BRANCH_NAME (fecfile-web-api and fecfile-web-app branch to checkout for the E2E test execution) E2E_DJANGO_SECRET_KEY (The Django secret key used to spin up the api) E2E_DATABASE_URL (The database url for the api) CYPRESS_EMAIL (email of the e2e account for login)
+CIRCLE_BRANCH (fecfile-web-api and fecfile-web-app branch to checkout for the E2E test execution) E2E_DJANGO_SECRET_KEY (The Django secret key used to spin up the api) E2E_DATABASE_URL (The database url for the api) CYPRESS_EMAIL (email of the e2e account for login)